 Prices are fixed, and surprisingly good, and the staff are not pushy in any way, yet they are always happy to assist and advise, and to answer any questions.

 The quality of the handicrafts is also supreme, so forget the hassle of the Maasai Markets, with pushy sales people always looking for an opportunity to rip you off!

 In addition to the handicrafts, they have a discreet little garden restaurant, called Veranda.

-So discreet is the place, that you may almost fail to notice it when passing by, yet doing so would be a tragic loss!
+So discreet is the place, that you may almost fail to notice it when passing by.
+Doing so would be a loss, though!

 With more space between the tables than most other garden restaurants, this place offers lovely meals with real privacy.
 Tables are are also surrounded by trees and bushes, so it’s really Garden restaurant with a capital G!